E61: The secret behind the chrome cylinder head - Deep Dive

 Deep Dive E61: The Secret Behind the Chrome Head

-You've chosen a machine with an E61 brew group – perhaps an ECM, Rocket, or Lelit?
+You've opted for a machine with an E61 brew group – perhaps an ECM, Rocket, or Lelit?
 Then a piece of espresso history stands in your kitchen.
 The E61 was developed in 1961 by Ernesto Valente for the Italian manufacturer Faema and fundamentally changed the way espresso is brewed.

 But why does this chrome-plated head weigh almost 5 kilos?
-Why does it take so long for it to be ready for operation?
+Why does it take so long to be ready for use?
 And what exactly happens when you pull the lever?
-At the Coffee Coaching Club in Bern and Zurich, we explain the mechanics to you so you can feel them with your next shot.
+At the Coffee Coaching Club in Bern and Zurich, we explain the mechanics so you can feel them with your next shot.

 Before you even think about coffee, the E61 is already working.
 The secret to its legendary temperature stability is the sheer mass of chrome-plated metal – and an ingenious, purely physical circulation system.

-The brew group is directly connected to the hot boiler by two copper tubes:
+The brew group is connected to the hot boiler by two copper tubes:

 - Ascent: Hot water rises from the boiler through the upper tube into the hollow head of the brew group.
 Hot water is less dense than cool water – it rises naturally.

 - Heat Transfer: In the brew head, the water transfers its heat to the massive brass construction.
-This takes time – hence the 20 to 30 minute heat-up phase until the entire head is at operating temperature.
+This takes time – hence the 20 to 30 minutes warm-up phase until the entire head reaches operating temperature.

 - Return: The slightly cooled water becomes denser and heavier.
 It sinks through the lower tube back into the boiler, where it is reheated.
 This cycle runs continuously as long as the machine is on.